Research data services

 The University Libraries offer data management education, consultation, and services for individuals, lab groups, departments, and courses.

-NIH data management and sharing policy
+Data management and sharing plan updates

 Education